adrismm/adrismm/README.md

 ## Junior Web Developer
 `Hello there, welcome to my GitHub profile.
 Here you can follow my evolution as a programmer, my work and actual projects.
-My passions are web developement and roleplaying games.`
+My passions are web developement 💻 and roleplaying games 🎭 .`

 # Current Summary
 - 🔭 I’m currently working on ...